Restorative DentistryTucson, AZ

 If you have damaged a tooth and need it to be restored quickly, you need immediate dental restorations.
 Perhaps the fastest procedure we offer is dental bonding because it can be completed in one visit.
 This, however, is not the best solution for everyone.
 We also offer dental veneers and dental crowns.
 A veneer is a thin shell that is placed on the surface of your tooth and works to correct a chipped or cracked tooth.
 A crown surrounds your tooth like a cap and is more effective if there is extensive damage or a loss of enamel.
 While both require two visits to our dental office, we can provide you with a temporary veneer or crown on your first visit so that your smile is restored, and you can begin to eat soft foods again.
 After the second visit, where your permanent veneer or crown is placed, you will be able to eat all types of food again without fear of discomfort.
 By using a two-step process, we can ensure that you have a temporary and permanent solution for restoring your damaged tooth.

-Check out what others are saying about our restorative dental services on Yelp: Restorative Dentistry Tucson
+Check out what others are saying about our restorative dental services on Google: Restorative Dentistry Tucson

 Natural Looking Restorative Dentistry